 Use Relative Measured Volatility (RMV) To Reveal Tight Price Action

-During a Market Leader's run, areas with tightness of price are evidence of institutional accumulation, and create potential buy points to jump on a trend.
+Many top-performing traders often discuss the importance of identifying tight price action as part of their entry tactics.
+During a Market Leader’s run, areas with tightness of price are evidence of institutional accumulation, and create potential buy points to jump on a trend.

 Never miss a new post!